 For $22, you can learn how dark, milk, and white chocolate are made from cacao beans.
 In the end, you'll even have the opportunity to make your own!

-It's also possible to see several volcanoes from the city on a clear day, and hiking them is one of the more popular activities on offer.
+It's also possible to see several volcanoes from the city on a clear day, and hiking them is one of the more popular activities.

 3. Laguna Apoyo, Nicaragua

 This crater lake has been protected from overdevelopment, making it all the more special.

 Day trips to Hostel Paradiso are available, but book one or more nights to get the whole experience.

 The food is excellent, and they've even got WiFi, so you won't feel too disconnected between kayak rides and swimming to the floating dock.

 4. San Blas Islands, Panama

-The San Blas Islands off Panama's Caribbean Coast offer travelers the opportunity to relax on a tropical island.
+The San Blas Islands off Panama's Caribbean Coast allow travelers to relax on a tropical island.

 I chose Kuanidup for my two-night stay, an island no larger than a football field with a dozen thatched bungalows.

 The San Blas islands can be visited as part of a sailing trip to/from Cartagena, Colombia, or Panama City.

 5. Medellín, Colombia

-Medellín's star has been rising in the last few years as the city has become a shining example of urban renewal.
+Medellín's star has risen in the last few years as the city has become a shining example of urban renewal.

 The latest public transportation project to draw attention is a series of outdoor escalators in Comuna 13, a low-income district located at the city's western edge.

-Medellín, known as the City of the Eternal Spring, also offers visitors a plethora of nightlife options and a food scene that has exploded with new restaurants and independent cafés.
+Medellín, known as the City of the Eternal Spring, offers visitors many nightlife options and a food scene that has exploded with new restaurants and independent cafés.